gRittyKitty/cleaning_data/CodeBook.md

 For reference, all raw data was sourced from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

 This data set uses the raw data from the above.
 It is however a processed data set.
 It has grouped the data by activity and subject; that is that are unique combinations of activity and subject for which the averages of the data were calculated.
+The comments in run_analysis.R goes through the step by step process.

 #####activity
   This is the descriptive name of the activity as defined by activity_labels